 Once the order has been fulfilled, an invoice is generated and sent to the customer, detailing the products or services provided, along with pricing, taxes, and any applicable discounts or promotions.

-The invoice serves as a formal request for payment and provides the customer with the necessary information to reconcile their accounts payable.
+The invoice serves as a formal request for payment and provides the customer with the necessary information to reconcile their accounts payable and prevent discrepancies.

 Accuracy and timeliness in invoicing are critical for ensuring prompt payment and maintaining positive relationships with customers.